saworbit/quake-cortex/NEXT_STEPS.md

 ## Research Context

-This "Brain–Body" split is the standard move in modern embodied AI (separating simulator/embodiment from learning/cognition).
+This "Brain-Body" split is the standard move in modern embodied AI (separating simulator/embodiment from learning/cognition).
 It positions Project Cortex to evolve from classic scripted game AI into a reusable agent platform (similar in spirit to large-scale FPS research setups like Quake III CTF work).

 ---